 The Chair oversees all YLW programs and serves as YLW’s primary advocate and representative in collaborations with law school faculty, administrators, and other stakeholders.
 The Chair provides support and guidance to all YLW Board members as they fulfill the responsibilities of their portfolios so that the entire board can work together effectively and efficiently in pursuit of YLW’s mission.

 The Advocacy Chair promotes the rights and interests of women at the law school and within the legal profession at large.
 This involves identifying gender disparities in legal education and the legal profession, educating key stakeholders, and lobbying for structural changes.
 The Advocacy Chair spearheads a significant portion of the behind-the-scenes work of YLW, including meetings with faculty, administrators, and student leaders.
 The Advocacy Chair may also draft educational materials and plan community education events.
-Currently, a major aspect of the Advocacy Chair’s work is leading efforts related to the 2012 Speak Up report on gender dynamics at the law school.
+A major aspect of the Advocacy Chair’s work is leading efforts related to the 2012 Speak Up report on gender dynamics at the law school.
 This work includes educating faculty and students at YLS about the report’s findings and lobbying for the implementation of its recommendations.
 The Advocacy Chair also organizes the annual YLW Faculty and Staff Awards, and coordinates informal faculty dinners with students.

 Alumnae Relations Chair